 So let’s take a look at the results in bit more detail.

 Meta tags, HTML header tags, and keyword consistency.
-If you’re using an Advanced Review you can add your competitors for a side-by-side comparison throughout.
+If you’re using a Project you can add your competitors for a side-by-side comparison throughout.
 For ecommerce sites, you should be evaluating these to ensure that your pages’ keywords are included in these elements.
 Doing this gives both users and search engines a clearer idea as to what the content on your page is about.

 Assess your meta descriptions to ensure that they are punchy enough to grab attention and entice users into clicking through to your page.